RealMeddsam/Froststrap/README.md

 - Disable Roblox’s built-in screenshot and video recording system
 - Custom Froststrap Discord RPC that shows the current page/dialog
 - Replace "Playing Roblox" with the name of the game you're playing using Custom Status Display
-- Game history is now toggleable
+- Game history is now a toggleable and you can view it within the app
+- Double click Froststrap in system tray when playing roblox to open specific window
 - PlayTime Counter shows both total and session playtime

 ### Bootstrapper